The Hermon Slade Foundation supports activities undertaken by Australian

-Competition for new grants continues to increase.
-This is reflected in the continually improving quality of applications and in the number of applications received.
+Competition for new grants is substantial.
+Every year the Foundation receives many high-quality applications.
 The following table details total applications, grants awarded and the success rate over the past 5 years:

 The efforts made by applicants are greatly appreciated and the Foundation is acutely aware of the time taken in the preparation of applications.
 Therefore, in order to minimize time lost in preparing applications that are not likely to be successful in an extremely competitive research environment prospective applicants are reminded of the criteria to which the Research Committee gives priority:

 - The scientific merit of the application and its likelihood of cost-effective delivery against the stated objectives and outcomes remain paramount.
 Scientific merit is judged by peer review of the quality of the background information, the logic of the proposal and the experimental design.
 Applications may be improved in these respects if they have been critiqued by professional colleagues prior to submission.